Albania–Yugoslavia relations: Kingdom of Yugoslavia relations with Albania

 A New York Times headline from 9 November 1921 about the Yugoslav incursion in Albania.

 In 1921 the Kingdom of Yugoslavia supported the establishment of the Republic of Mirdita in its efforts to push for more advantageous border demarcation for Yugoslavia.
 The Conference of Ambassadors decided to deal with the issue of Albanian-Yugoslav border and it published them soon after the creation of Republic of Mirdita yet the United Kingdom insisted on slight adaptations in the region of Debar, Prizren and Kastrati in the interest of Yugoslavia.
 In an effort to gain the favor of the Border Demarcation Commission the two countries established formal diplomatic relations in March 1922.

 In 1927, Jurašković, a Yugoslavian interpreter at the Yugoslav Legation, was arrested on a charge of espionage and conspiracy against the Albanian Government.
 During the search of his house some documents were found that proved the accusations.

 The Yugoslav government demanded the release of Jurašković in an inappropriate tone, which angered the Albanian government.
 In his report, the correspondent of Daily Telegraph assesses that "tempers have been lost on both sides".
 Consequently, six months of tension followed.
-In the end, the Yugoslav consuls at Valona, Skadar, and Korcha were instructed by their government to leave Albania.
+In the end, the Yugoslav consuls at Vlora, Shkodër, and Korçë were instructed by their government to leave Albania.
 The rupture of diplomatic relations between Yugoslavia and Albania occurred.
 The European powers proposed a solution that was accepted by both the Albanian and Yugoslav governments.